Living With Parkinson’s Disease in a Remote Mountain Community

 For caregivers, love often becomes visible in small daily acts: preparing medications, offering steady support during a walk, attending appointments, or simply sitting quietly beside someone during a difficult day.
 In close-knit mountain communities like Big Bear, those acts of care matter deeply.

 Living with Parkinson’s requires patience, flexibility, and support, but families do not have to navigate the journey alone.
-With compassionate medical care, community connection, and realistic planning, it is possible to face Parkinson’s with

 The following trusted medical and caregiver resources were used in developing this article: